servo/book/src/hacking/building-for-openharmony.md

 ./mach install --ohos --release [--flavor=harmonyos]
 ```

-### Install from Github release or official website
+### Install from Github release or official website(Only for HarmonyOS Device)

-If you have downloaded the prebuild `hap` file from [Github release page](https://github.com/servo/servo/releases) or [official website](https://servo.org/download/) and want to install it, you must self-sign it at first.
+If you have downloaded the prebuild `hap` file from [Github release page](https://github.com/servo/servo/releases) or [official website](https://servo.org/download/) and want to install it in HarmonyOS5 or later(Not OpenHarmony), you must self-sign it at first.
 Then using `hdc` to install it.

 ## Further reading